wdas03/climate-modelling/journal.md

 # April 11, 2025
 Tested with newly acuired slope and aspect data -> unfortunately using just our exisitng out-of-the box methods didn't prove to be too much different.
 We plan to explore more into the data and potentially changing our methodology.

+# April 16, 2025
+Integration of additional slope aspect data to augment the slope percent and degree data (providing directionality of slopes for the ML models).